neverset123/YWHome/_posts/2020-04-13-TensorFlow ResNet.md

 shortcut connection is done before activation.
 To keep dimension matches we use H(x)=F(x,{Wi})+Ws*x

-in residual block there should be at least two weight layers, usually 2-3
+in one building block there should be at least two weight layers, usually 2-3

 ## structure
 input will be first processed by a [7x7] conv layer(stride=2), then max pooled with [3x3] filter (stride=2).
 Afterwards is stacking of Residual blocks(normal build blocks for layer < 50; bottleneck blocks for layer >50).
 At the end is global average pooling and softmax
 ![](https://raw.githubusercontent.com/neverset123/cloudimg/master/Img20200415171432.png)

-* building block vs bottleneck block
+* building block vs bottleneck block one residual block contains multi building blocks or bottleneck blocks
 ![](https://raw.githubusercontent.com/neverset123/cloudimg/master/Img20200415171652.png)